Tony118g/captured/README.md

 ![Posted tour display](documentation/readme-images/tour-post.png)

 * ##### Tour Creation
-    * Admin users can navigate to the tour creation form by clicking on the link in the secondary nav bar (this is not available to non admin users).
+    * Admin users can navigate to the tour creation form by clicking on the link in the secondary nav bar (this is not available to non-admin users).

     ![Tour creation form](documentation/readme-images/tour-creation-form.png)